 This group usually includes kids from 0 to 9 months.
-The seat you should install is that for children from 0 to 13 kg (28.5 lbs) and it must be installed facing backwards, or forward if the child is at least 6 kg (13 lbs).
+The seat you should install is that for children from 0 to 13 kg (28.5 lbs) and it must be installed facing backwards.
+Or forward if the child is at least 6 kg (13 lbs).

--Group 0 + (up to 13 kg- 28.5 lbs)
+Group 0 + (up to 13 kg- 28.5 lbs)

 The indications for this group are the same as those of the previous group, but the seat must have a capacity of up to 18 kg (40 lbs), hence ensuring a higher protection for the child’s head and legs.

 Group 1 ( from 9 to 18 kilos-from 20 lbs to 40 lbs)

--Group 2 ( from 15 to 25 kg- from 33 lbs to 55 lbs)
+Group 2 ( from 15 to 25 kg- from 33 lbs to 55 lbs)

 Group 3 (from 22 to 36 kg- from 55 lbs to 79.5 lbs)

 People older than 3 can only sit on the front seat if they are taller than 1.50 metres (4 feet 9 inces).
-If not, they must travel sitting on an adequate booster cushion, the back of which must firmly lean against the seat of the car.
+If not, they must sit on an adequate booster cushion, the back of which must firmly lean against the seat of the car.
 The booster cushion’s seatbelt has to be fastened at all times.

 What the several area di servizio, service areas, can offer you is often explained through some symbols you can find here below, with a brief explanation: